enthought/distributed-array-protocol/protocol.rst

 * ``padding`` : 2-tuple of ``int``, each greater than or equal to zero.
   Optional.

-  If communication padding, must be less than or equal to the number of indices owned by the neighboring process.
+  If a tuple value defines the width of communication padding, it must be less than or equal to the number of indices owned by the neighboring process.

   The padding tuple describes the width of the padding region at the beginning and end of a buffer in a particular dimension.
 Padding represents extra